 - Title at retirement: Faculty will be eligible to receive emeritus status at the retirement appointment level consistent with University Policy 201.
 Faculty will remain eligible for promotion while they are in the phased retirement program.

-- Space assignment during phased retirement: Continued use of office, laboratory, and/or studio space during the phased retirement period will be negotiated with the faculty member's Department Chair consistent with University guidelines for space allocation and in consideration of the needs of the department, school, and university.
+- Space assignment during phased retirement: Continued use of office, laboratory, and/or studio space during the phased retirement period will be negotiated with the faculty member's Department Chair consistent with University guidelines for space allocation and considering the needs of the department, school, and university.
 Such arrangements will be subject to the approval of the Dean and Provost and should be confirmed in writing at the time of the retirement agreement.